-Outdoor topiary can create a striking effect in your garden.
-Taking the time to make your own topiary can save you up to several hundred dollars as well as give you a gardening focal point that you can be proud of.
+Outdoor topiaries can create a striking effect in your garden.
+Taking the time to make your own topiary can save you up to several hundred dollars and give you a gardening focal point that you can be proud of.

 How to Make Your Own Topiary

-There are essentially two kinds of topiary.
-There are vine topiary, where vines are encouraged to grow over topiary forms.
-Then there is shrub topiary, where a shrub is cut into a form.
+There are essentially two kinds of topiaries: vine topiaries, where vines are encouraged to grow over topiary forms, and shrub topiaries, where a shrub is cut into a form.

 Make your own topiary with vines

-- Choose a vining plant – English ivy is a common choice for a vining plat topiary, though any plant that vines can be used, such as periwinkle or Boston ivy.
-English ivy is generally chosen due to the fact that is grows quickly, is tolerant of many conditions and looks lovely.
+- Choose a vining plant - English ivy is a common choice for a vining plant topiary, though any plant that vines can be used, such as periwinkle or Boston ivy.
+English ivy is generally chosen due to the fact that it grows quickly, is tolerant of many conditions, and looks lovely.